aplzr/mf/README.md

 - The `fd` scanner provides 32-70% performance improvement for search operations over pure python file scanning.
 - Unsurprisingly, scanning files over the network takes more time than direct, local file access (this has nothing to do with `mf`).
 File scanning on NFS-based shares from Linux to Linux is much faster than on SMB-based shares from Windows to Linux.

+If `fd` is unavailable or errors, the tool transparently falls back to Python scanning.
+Missing permissions for directories are skipped with a warning.

 ## Requirements

 - Python 3.10+
 - VLC media player (for `play` command)
 - Internet connection (for IMDB lookup)

+### Python & IMDb Notes

+Tested on Python 3.10–3.14.
+IMDb lookups rely on the `cinemagoer` library (`imdb` module).
+On Python versions where upstream deprecations make the import fail, `mf imdb` exits gracefully without affecting other commands.

 ## License